alamin-karno/sticky-bottom-cart-bar/readme.txt

 == Features ==

-* Sticky Add to Cart and Buy Now bar at the bottom of WooCommerce product pages
+* Adds a sticky Add to Cart and Buy Now bar fixed to the bottom of WooCommerce single product pages.
+* Displays product price dynamically, including updates when product variations are selected.
+* Compatible with both simple and variable WooCommerce products.
+* Uses native WooCommerce add-to-cart form to ensure full compatibility.
+* Sticky bar visibility toggles based on scroll direction: hides when scrolled to the bottom, fades in when scrolling up.
-* Optimized for mobile and desktop
+* Clean, minimal, and responsive design optimized for both mobile and desktop.
-* Customizable visibility of Buy Now button and price
-* Works with variable products
-* Easy to set up – no coding needed
+* Lightweight and easy to customize via CSS.

 == Installation ==